Moving bill shock sparks 'anxious' scramble for family left without their stuff

 "When we got that price tag and realized ... we would not have enough to cover it, we definitely would not have anything left over for groceries, to get into the house, furniture or anything," she said.
 "I only brought one mattress, we didn't have beds for the kids, nothing."

-But when CBC's Marketplace had Murphy's goods reweighed at an industrial weigh station, the total came in at 3,395 pounds, a lot less than her moving company claimed — almost 2,800 pounds less.
+But after the family ultimately got their belongings back through a fundraising campaign, CBC's Marketplace had Murphy's goods reweighed at an industrial weigh station.
+The total came in at 3,395 pounds, a lot less than her moving company claimed — almost 2,800 pounds less.

 Marketplace reweighed Murphy's property after it was dropped off by the moving company, but it was otherwise untouched.
 The weigh station Marketplace used is government certified and checked regularly for accuracy.